 Tribal Relations

-The Humboldt-Toiyabe National Forest recognizes and celebrates the sovereignty of over 26 federally recognized Tribes with ancestral ties to this region.
-Our intent is to partner with Tribal Nations to respectfully support spiritual, cultural and traditional ties to these lands by nurturing opportunities to integrate traditional ecological knowledge, youth engagement, and economic development in our tribal communities.
+The Humboldt-Toiyabe National Forest recognizes and celebrates the sovereignty of dozens of federally-recognized tribes with ancestral ties to this region.
+Our intent is to partner with tribal nations to respectfully support spiritual, cultural and traditional ties to these lands by nurturing opportunities to integrate traditional ecological knowledge, youth engagement, and economic development in these communities.

-We honor our tribal trust responsibilities and support government to government consultation through shared stewardship of our natural and cultural resources.
-By nurturing existing and encouraging new partnerships we collaborate on Forest management projects that promote resilient ecosystems and mutually beneficial relationships with our tribal partners.
+We honor our tribal trust responsibilities and support government-to-government consultation through shared stewardship of our natural and cultural resources.
+Through these partnerships, we collaborate on Forest management projects that promote resilient ecosystems and mutually beneficial relationships with our tribal partners.

 Tribal Partners